LEEYJ1021/sadaf/README.md

 The re-run mean and SD are within run-to-run floating-point/dataloader-shuffle tolerance of the originally reported values, which is itself informative: it suggests the original 1.2427 ± 0.6042 was a genuine (if unsaved) computation rather than a fabricated placeholder, and that the model architecture used here matches the one actually used for the headline run.
 This is consistent with — slightly lower than, and with slightly less spread than — the single group-split test RMSE of 1.2099 reported in §5.4, as expected since LOGO-CV is a harder, fold-averaged generalization test rather than a single lucky split.
 A regularization grid search (dropout × weight decay, GRU-based) finds a best configuration of dropout = 0.2, weight_decay = 1×10⁻⁴, RMSE = 1.4073, which is not directly comparable to the headline LSTM number above (different architecture, different sweep) but is retained here as a robustness reference point.

 These checks support generalization **within** this single-platform, single-month, single-advertiser case.
-They do not, and are not claimed to, establish generalization to other platforms, other months, or other advertisers — that boundary is the explicit scope of RQ7.
+They do not, and are not claimed to, establish generalization to other platforms, other months, or other advertisers — that boundary is the explicit scope of RQ6.

 ---

 ## 6. Discussion

-Read together, the six hypotheses sketch a coherent picture of a Naver-concentrated advertiser's Search/Shopping ecosystem, and — more importantly for the framing question in RQ0 — one that partially agrees with and partially departs from patterns established in Google-dominated markets:
+Read together, the five core hypotheses (H1–H5) and the two supplementary robustness checks (R1, R2) sketch a coherent picture of a Naver-concentrated advertiser's Search/Shopping ecosystem, and — more importantly for the framing question in RQ0 — one that partially agrees with and partially departs from patterns established in Google-dominated markets:

-- **Where it agrees:** CTR causally drives conversion (H1) and the CTR→ROAS relationship is stronger for Search than Shopping traffic (H3) — both consistent with intuitions from Google-market literature about query intent and immediate-click behavior.
+- **Where it agrees:** CTR causally drives conversion (H1) and the CTR→ROAS relationship is stronger for Search than Shopping traffic (H3) — both consistent with intuitions from Google-market literature about query intent and immediate-click behavior, and corroborated at the distributional level by the R2 check.
 - **Where it complicates the standard story:** browsing depth behaves as a *negative* suppressor rather than a positive mediator (H2) — deeper browsing here signals hesitation, not engagement, which is not the direction typically assumed.
 And a simple logistic classifier beats every recurrent architecture on the antecedent classification task (H4a) — at this sample size, the added representational capacity of sequence models is not merely unnecessary, it is actively worse, likely because of variance rather than bias.
 - **Where sparsity is the story:** the two-stage design exists specifically because N=174 real training sequences is not enough to fit a deep sequence model directly on raw data.
 The augmentation pipeline's own diagnostics (FSD well under threshold, but domain gaps that differ by up to 0.35 loss units across architectures) are as much a finding as the headline RMSE numbers.
-With the epoch-consistency fix in §5.4, the corrected reading is that **Mamba** — not BayesianLSTM — is the architecture showing the classic overfitting signature on real validation data, even though it has the weakest raw accuracy; the other four architectures' train-loss-above-val-loss pattern is most plausibly a stochastic-regularization or undertrained-snapshot artifact (most pronounced for BayesianLSTM's MC-dropout) rather than evidence that they are more overfitting-prone.
+With the epoch-consistency fix in §5.4, the corrected reading is that **Mamba** — not BayesianLSTM — is the architecture showing the classic overfitting signature on real validation data (H4c), even though it has the weakest raw accuracy at either sequence length tested (R1, §5.5); the other four architectures' train-loss-above-val-loss pattern is most plausibly a stochastic-regularization or undertrained-snapshot artifact (most pronounced for BayesianLSTM's MC-dropout) rather than evidence that they are more overfitting-prone.
 This distinction matters for how the domain-gap diagnostic should be read in future work using this pipeline.

 None of this establishes that Korean, Naver-concentrated, or single-platform markets behave categorically differently from Google-dominated ones — the sample is one advertiser, one month, one platform.
-What it does establish is that none of the six hypotheses *failed outright* under this structurally different market, which is itself informative: the causal and predictive machinery developed elsewhere appears to travel, even if some of the qualitative details (suppression instead of mediation, logistic regression beating recurrent nets) do not travel unchanged.
+What it does establish is that none of the five core hypotheses *failed outright* under this structurally different market, which is itself informative: the causal and predictive machinery developed elsewhere appears to travel, even if some of the qualitative details (suppression instead of mediation, logistic regression beating recurrent nets) do not travel unchanged.
+The two robustness checks (R1, R2) neither overturn nor meaningfully qualify this picture on their own — they are reported in full because, at this sample size, that is itself part of the evidence, not because they compete with H1–H5 for headline status.

 ---